Supermarionation: Supercar  to Thunderbirds

-Captain Scarlet: puppet re-design
+Captain Scarlet  onwards

 Between Thunderbirds and Captain Scarlet and the Mysterons, the development of miniaturised electronic components prompted APF – now called Century 21 Productions – to create a new type of puppet.
 The option to downsize the components in the head was rejected in favour of moving the entire lip-sync mechanism to the chest, where it was connected to the mouth by a cable that ran through the neck.
 This made it possible to shrink the heads and make the puppets of Captain Scarlet and later series in natural proportions.
 Around this time, Century 21 also tried to make the puppets' faces more lifelike by crafting them in a new, flexible material, but the results proved unsatisfactory and the idea was abandoned.
 As the reduced head size made it harder to sculpt faces in Plasticine, guest characters were now played by a group of permanent, all-fibreglass puppets that were made to the same standards of workmanship as the regular characters.
 Likened to a "repertory company", these puppets could be superficially altered from one appearance to the next – for example, by adding or removing facial hair.

 In a 2002 interview, Anderson said that during the production of Captain Scarlet he was hoping to move into live-action television and that he endorsed the new puppets as a compromise for his inability to use live actors.
 In 2006, he recalled that Century 21 had been "typecast" for its puppetry: "[S]o, knowing it was the only thing I could get finance for, I desperately wanted to make the thing look as close to live action as possible.
 And I think it was that that drove me on to bring in all the improvements and techniques."
 Thom believes that the re-design reflected Anderson's desire for greater "realism and spectacle".

 Not all of Anderson's colleagues welcomed the change.
 Puppet sculptor and operator John Blundall pejoratively referred to the new puppets as "little humans" that lacked the personality of their precursors, also stating that the increased emphasis on realism hampered the puppeteers' creativeness.
 Fellow sculptor Terry Curtis believed that the re-design took away the puppets' "charm".
 According to director Desmond Saunders, APF was trying "anything to get [the puppets] to look like ordinary human beings.
 But they are not ordinary human beings! ...
 I often wonder it if would have been better to make them more like puppets, not less like puppets."
 A drawback of the smaller heads was that they upset the weight distribution; this made the puppets harder to control, to a point where they would often have to be fixed to G-clamps to be kept steady.
 In addition, problems achieving realistic depth of field made it considerably harder to film close-up shots.